therynamo/docs/content/concepts/pipeline/_index.md

 The `pipeline` component is a list of repeatable, execution instructions for Vela.

 {{% alert color="info" %}}
-A single, ephemeral run of a pipeline is known as a [build](/docs/usage/concepts/resources/build).
+A single, ephemeral run of a pipeline is known as a [build](/docs/concepts/resources/build).

-Each instruction for execution in a build is referred to as a [step](/docs/usage/concepts/resources/step).
 {{% /alert %}}

 It can be thought of as a defined workflow for how you test, build, and deploy your code.